TAG-Ed Summer Internship Program

 For five weeks or more throughout the summer, you will work with a student on a meaningful project.
 These internships give students the opportunity to hone technical hard skills and professional soft skills through practical application, while giving them the confidence to pursue one of Georgia’s STEM career pathways.

 Thanks to the many Georgia companies that have made future workforce development a priority, TAG-Ed’s internship program has grown exponentially since its inception in 2009.
 It’s continued success is made possible by the support of community leaders like you.
 Apply today and help shape the future for one of Georgia’s best and brightest students.

 TAG-Ed is grateful for all of our company and community support since the start of the internship program.
-Some of the companies that have hosted TAG-Ed interns include: AT&T, Chick-fil-A, Cisco, Comcast, Cox, Definition 6, delaPlex, First Data, Goizueta Business School at Emory University, First Data, Georgia Tech Research Institute, Jabian Consulting, McKesson, NCR, Novelis, NPI, Southern Company, TSYS, and Turner and many more.
+Some of the companies that have hosted TAG-Ed interns include: AT&T, Chick-fil-A, Cisco, Comcast, Cox, Definition 6, delaPlex, First Data, Goizueta Business School at Emory University, Georgia Tech Research Institute, Jabian Consulting, McKesson, NCR, Novelis, NPI, Southern Company, TSYS, and Turner and many more.